fweep/vim-tabber/README.md

 Limitations
 -----------

 Tab labels are lost when saving/restoring sessions.
+If you have configured default labels, they will be applied.

 Author
 ------